rcomrad/KusServer/README.md

 To start the server, run the file /devops/setup/server_setup.bat.
 This file extracts server configuration information from the local bat file.
 The path to this bat file stored in the file /devops/setup/scripts/key.bat.
-The local configuration file contains the following information
+The local configuration file should contain the following information:

 	# IP address of the server
 	set ip=127.0.0.2